It’s been six weeks since you gave your prospect a demo.

 What was once a warm lead has now gone cold, and unlike your last Hinge date, you’d love to put a label on it.
 You don’t want to mark them Closed/Lost quite yet.

-Today, we’re going to take a deep dive into why you’re getting ghosted and 4 ways to avoid it by focusing on communication and a relationship-first approach.
+Today, I’m going to take a deep dive into why you’re getting ghosted and 4 ways to avoid it by focusing on communication and a relationship-first approach.

-The practice of ghosting is rampant in romantic relationships, particularly since the proliferation of dating apps.
-Now, the habit’s occurring more and more in business partnerships as well.
+The practice of ghosting is rampant in romantic relationships, particularly since dating apps.
+Now, ghosting is occurring more and more in business partnerships as well.

 Why is ghosting particularly painful?

 This hurts on both a professional and personal level.
-Obviously we want to avoid this, and the first step is to understand why it happens.
+Obviously we want to avoid this.
+The first step is to understand why it happens.

 Sure, you’re a pro at handling rejection, but there’s nothing more disheartening than getting ghosted after already having several conversations with key stakeholders.

 Think you’re alone?
 Well, you’re not.
 As it turns out, getting ghosted by leads is quite common.
 According to Veelo, an average of 58% of the deals in a sales rep’s pipeline will stall.

 There are four main reasons your deals are stalling and your prospects are disappearing:

 - It’s not a good time to commit